Caretaker Ashraf Aljasem and farm manager Patrick Beal harvest carrots

 Will there be church services during our retreat?
 Does everyone have to participate in church services?

 We are a mission of Trinity Church Wall Street, an Episcopal parish in New York City.
-We offer daily morning and evening prayer services in the historic stone chapel.
+We offer daily morning, noon, and evening prayer services in the historic stone chapel.
 You are welcome to join us in prayer.
-However, attending services, like all programming at the retreat center, is completely optional.
-We like to think every activity at the retreat center, whether it’s canoeing on the river, doing a puzzle by the fireplace or just being still among God’s Creation, is a form of prayer.
+However, attending services, like all programming at the retreat center, is optional.
+We like to think every activity at the retreat center, whether it’s canoeing on the river, doing a puzzle by the fireplace or just being still among God’s creation, is a form of prayer.

 What time is check-in and check-out?